 The mission of the Council for Secular Humanism is to advocate and defend a nonreligious lifestance rooted in science, naturalistic philosophy, and humanist ethics and to serve and support adherents of that lifestance.

 The Council publishes Free Inquiry magazine, operates a national network of affiliated local groups, operates the Robert Green Ingersoll Birthplace Museum, and undertakes many other programs of importance to nonreligious men and women.

-Free Inquiry is the bimonthly flagship magazine of the Council for Secular Humanism and the Center for Inquiry [see below].
-Founded by philosopher Paul Kurtz in 1980, it is the largest-circulation English-language humanist magazine in the world.
+Free Inquiry is the bimonthly flagship magazine co-published by the Council for Secular Humanism and the Center for Inquiry [see below].
+Founded by philosopher Paul Kurtz in 1980, Free Inquiry is the largest-circulation English-language humanist magazine in the world.
 Free Inquiry presents scholarly and popular articles relating to secular humanism, atheism, church-state separation, issues affecting the rights of religious minorities, and all other issues of interest to men and women seeking to live humane, value-rich lives without religion.

 Our Mission: The Center for Inquiry strives to foster a secular society based on reason, science, freedom of inquiry, and humanist values.